Origami Warriors

+Origami Warriors (Taiwanese translation: Origami Fighters, 摺紙戰士) is a Taiwanese comic book created by Jhou Sian-Zong and published by the Ching Win Company.
+This comic series includes the original series serialized in 1995, published volume in 1996 and 22 volumes in total, then Origami Fighters G published volume in 2003 and 19 volumes in total, and Origami Fighters A published volume in 2019 and 13 volumes in total.
+It also released two one volume side stories Origami Fighters X (2009) and Origami Fighters F (2014), and two independent short stories Origami Q Fighters (one volume) and Origami Fighters W (digital only, it's full color comic).

 An animated adaptation, with significant differences, was created by a Korean studio.
 Reminiscent of 2000's "monster collecting" anime, including a cast akin to the archetypes that would appear in said shows.
 An English dub for the adaptation was later made by Vitello Productions, and featured voice actors notable for roles in American cartoons.
 The dub, however, was scarcely distributed.

 Plot

-Origami Fighters opens when Xiao-Jie and two other children come across several pieces of paper and a book showing ways to fold them into different shapes.
-The material turns out to be an ancient hi-tech gadget that, when folded properly, turns into a Genie.
-By further contract with the Genies, the folders could transform themselves into superhumans known as "Origami Fighters".